 A new air conditioning, heat pump, or refrigeration system is installed and the piping is soldered together and pressure tested with nitrogen to ensure there are no leaks.
 Nitrogen is also used to remove moisture from the system.
 The three major reasons for making sure a proper refrigeration evacuation is done is for these three reasons.

-- Moisture in the refrigeration circuit of an air conditioning and heating will also cause problems at the refrigeration controls especially the metering device.
-The moisture will freeze inside these controls and cause a restriction which cause the refrigeration system to malfunction and cause little or no cooling.
+- Moisture in the refrigeration circuit of an air conditioning and heating will also cause problems at the refrigeration controls, especially the metering device.
+The moisture will freeze inside these controls and cause a restriction, which causes the refrigeration system to malfunction and cause little or no cooling.
 This restriction of ice in the refrigeration system will cause the pressures to build up to very high levels on the high side of the refrigeration circuit.
-This is yet another reason to perform the HVAC system evacuation properly following all the basic rules of performing an evacuation including installing the new filter driers anytime the refrigeration circuit has been comprised in any way.
+That is yet another reason to perform the HVAC system evacuation properly following all the basic rules of performing an evacuation including installing the new filter driers anytime the refrigeration circuit has been comprised in any way.

 Related: Read our article about HVAC Refrigeration and Triple Evacuation